ocecaco/stacked-borrows/README.md

 Once the dependencies are installed, you can `make -jN` the development, replacing `N` by the number of your CPU cores.

-### What to look for

-The directory structure is as follows:
-* `theories/lang`: Definition of the language, including the formalization of Stacked Borrows itself in `lang/bor_semantics.v`.
-* `theories/sim`: The simulation framework and its adequacy proofs.
-* `theories/opt`: Proofs of optimizations.
-Everything except for `ex1.v` is a stub.

-The actual proof of the example is in `theories/opt/ex1.v`.
-The logical relation to establish the reflexivity of our simulation relation for well-formed programs is in `theories/sim/refl.v`.

-### Gaps in the proof

-The formalization is not entirely finished: our notion of well-formed expressions (`expr_wf`, a precondition for the reflexivity theorem) excludes not just programs containing literal locations and administrative instructions (which is standard), it also excludes deallocation and retagging.

-We also have one admitted lemma that gets used in the example proof:
-`sim_body_retag_local_mut_ref`, a proof rule for retagging.